Kern and Sutter massacres: Background

-In 1839 John Sutter, a Swiss immigrant of German origin, settled in Alta California and began building a fortified settlement on a land grant of 48,827 acres at the confluence of the Sacramento River and the American River.
+In 1839, John Sutter, a Swiss immigrant of German origin, settled in Alta California and began building a fortified settlement on a land grant of 48,827 acres where the Sacramento and American Rivers meet.
 This establishment, known as Sutter's Fort, was where the first traces of gold were found, initiating the California Gold Rush.
 The fort was a trading post for traveling pioneers, trappers, and men looking for work.
 He had been given the land by the Mexican government, supposedly under the stipulation that it would help to keep Americans from occupying the territory.

 To build his fort and develop an extensive ranching/farming network in the area, Sutter relied on Indian labor.
 Observers accused him of using "kidnapping, food privation, and slavery" to force Indians to work for him and generally stated that Sutter held the Indians under inhumane conditions.
 If Indians refused to work for him, Sutter responded with violence.
 Theodor Cordua, a German immigrant who leased land from Sutter, wrote: